sflavelle/writing/scratchpad/sr-ba-crossover.md

 Slowly, Lily opened her eyes, turning her head to find the source of the voice...

 Her eyes eventually landing on what looked like a sheet ghost a few meters away, floating over from the treeline.
-It froze in place as she looked at it, breathing quickly, but it seemed to force itself to calm down and approach her. "um... don't... don't try to move too much... i'll go get some help, okay...?"
+It froze in place as she looked at it, breathing quickly, but it seemed to force itself to calm down and approach her. "um... don't... don't try to move too much... i'll... go get some help, okay...?"

 The ghost faded away.